thiagofelicissimo/BiTTs/README.md

 equation ﹫(λ(x. t{x}), u) --> t{u}
 ```

-In order for the rule to be accepted, the implementation checks that it is well-typed, requiring some conditions (we refer to [1] for all the details).
+In order for the rule to be accepted, the implementation checks that it is well-typed, ensuring that it preserves typing (we refer to [1] for all the details).
+In order to do this, the checker tries to guess the rule metavariable context.
+If you are getting weird error messages, try to specify the context explicitly (see the file `ott.bitts` for an example of this).
+This check can also be skipped with the `skipcheck` keyword, by writing `equation skipcheck lhs --> rhs`.